Ramiz Ganbarov

 Ramiz Ganbarov (Ramiz Bulud oğlu Qənbərov) (July 2, 1962, Shusha, Azerbaijan – April 30, 1992, Shusha, Azerbaijan) was a National Hero of Azerbaijan, the Commander of Shusha self-defense battalion and a veteran of the First Nagorno-Karabakh War.

 Biography

 Ramiz Ganbarov was born on 2 July 1962 in Shusha, Azerbaijan.
 In 1979, he graduated from Shusha secondary school #1 named after H. Hajiyev.
 He was called up to military service in 1980.
-After completing his military service in 1982, he returned to Shusa.
+After completing his military service in 1982, he returned to Shusha.
 In 1986, he entered the Azerbaijan Civil Engineering Institute, but he could not complete his education.

 First Nagorno-Karabakh War

 When the Armenian invaders attacked the territory of Azerbaijan, the Azerbaijanis voluntarily sent to the front-line to defend their lands.
 Ramiz Ganbarov established a volunteer self-defense battalion and became the head of it.
 He participated in the battles around Kərkicahan, Kosalar, Nəbilər, Qaybalı, Malıbəyli, Quşçular, Göytala villages of Shusha District.
 On April 29, 1992, when the Armenian invaders attacked the positions near the villages of Kosalar və Kərkicahan, Ramiz Gambarov's battalion joined the battles.
 One day later, on April 30, 1992, he died in this fight.